Thanksyy/thanksyy.github.io/index.md

 I am Yuyu Luo (骆昱宇 in Chinese), currently a second-year master student in the Department of Computer Science, [Tsinghua University](https://www.tsinghua.edu.cn/).
 I am a member of [Database Groups](http://dbgroup.cs.tsinghua.edu.cn) of Tsinghua and under the supervision of [Prof. Guoliang Li](http://dbgroup.cs.tsinghua.edu.cn/ligl/).
-Before that, I received my BEng from the [University of Electronic Science and Technology of China](http://www.uestc.edu.cn/) in 2018.
+Before that, I received my B.Eng. from the [University of Electronic Science and Technology of China](http://www.uestc.edu.cn/) in 2018.

 My research aims to <i>speed up data analysis by visualization</i>.